MaryIsbell/Editing/natturnerdocumentingsouth.md

 place, and was pursued almost incessantly until I was taken a fortnight afterwards by Mr. Benjamin Phipps, in a little hole I had dug out with my sword, for the purpose of concealment, under the top of a fallen tree.
-On Mr. Phipps\' discovering the place of my concealment, he cocked his gun and aimed at me.
+On Mr. Phipps' discovering the place of my concealment, he cocked his gun and aimed at me.
 I requested him not to shoot and I would give up, upon which he demanded my sword.
 I delivered it to him, and he brought me to prison.
 During the time I was